mrinterweb/freighter/README.md

 ### Authentication

 Currently, this gem supports pulling images from hub.docker.com.
 This means that you must authenticate.
-It is not recommended to store your personal authentication credentials freighter.yml since that file should be added to source control.
-Freighter will look for the following environment variables:
+It is not recommended to store your personal authentication credentials in freighter.yml since that file should be added to source control.
+Freighter needs the following environment variables set on your local machine:

 * DOCKER_HUB_USER_NAME
 * DOCKER_HUB_PASSWORD